seabird-chat/seabird-core/README.md

 ### Go

-The Go version uses the official gRPC libraries for a server implementation but a semi-custom http Handler in order to support grpc-web.
+The Go version uses the official gRPC libraries for a server implementation but a semi-custom http Handler in order to support grpc-web without an additional proxy.

 ### Rust